sparikh2/Web-Project/README.md

 There will be four main pages, and some will have subpages listed below:
 1. Home – This is where I will be having a slide show representing all my other pages and a section of About Us on the page.
 2. Festivals – On this page I will be having two subpages Diwali and Uttrayan, these two are the most popular Indian festivals.

     a.
 Diwali – I will have the description of the festival with the picture of products people buy.
     b.
 Uttrayan – I will have the description of the festival with the picture of products people buy.
     c.
 Holi – I will have the description of the festival with the picture of products people buy.
 3. Tropical Fruits – On this page there will be having two subpages Mangoes and Cheeku, which are the high demand fruits in India

     a.
 Mangoes – I will have the different types of Mangoes listed with its pictures and its description.
     b.
 Chiku (Sapodilla) – I will have pictures of Chiku farms and pictures of fruit.
 4. Contact – This page will have the contact info and the address.
 It will also have a form to submit any reviews.

-## Screenshots of webpages
+## Screenshots of my project
 ![image](https://user-images.githubusercontent.com/46975039/58932834-1f90e600-871a-11e9-92dd-c9bba088e777.png)
 ![image](https://user-images.githubusercontent.com/46975039/58932921-78607e80-871a-11e9-9845-e62479a41979.png)